nlfiedler/zorigami/README.md

 Tested full backup and restore on the 300+GB shared dataset.
 Verified that a 30GB file was restored correctly.
 Symbolic links are also restored correctly.

+### May 2024

+Switched from the tar file abomination to [EXAF](https://github.com/nlfiedler/exaf-rs) for the pack files and the database archive.
+Both packs and database are now encrypted using the provided passphrase.
+This also allows for the database backup and pack files to be fetched and extracted manually if necessary.